datacenter/cilium-dc-design/index.md

 {: .no_toc }

 Welcome to the Isovalent Best Practices for the Modern Datacenter Documentation Site!
-This resource is designed to provide guidance and insights into the Networking best practices for deploying Kubernetes Clusters using Isovalent as CNI.
-While we strive to cover a wide range of scenarios and design considerations, please note that the information provided here addresses the most common designs and situations.
-We encourage users to conduct their own research and tailor their designs to meet specific needs and requirements.
+This resource is designed to provide guidance and insights into the Networking best practices for deploying Kubernetes Clusters using Cilium as CNI.
+While we strive to cover a wide range of scenarios and design considerations, please note that not all options are covered.
+Alternative designs exist, and we encourage users to conduct their own research and tailor their designs to meet specific needs and requirements.

-The Isovalent Best Practices for the Modern Datacenter Documentation Site serves as a comprehensive guide to help you navigate through various concepts and options to strike a balance between feature and complexity when Deploying Kubernetes Cluster in the Datacenter.
+The Isovalent Best Practices for the Modern Datacenter Documentation Site serves as a comprehensive guide to help you navigate through various concepts and options to strike a balance between features and complexity when deploying Kubernetes Clusters in the Datacenter.
 Our goal is to equip you with the knowledge and tools needed to implement effective and efficient solutions.

 We welcome contributions from the community!
 If you have insights or improvements you'd like to share, please feel free to submit a pull request or open an issue on our GitHub repository.